Maternity & Paternity Leave in Saudi Arabia

 What is this right?

-The Labour Law provides paid leave for new parents:
+The Labour Law provides paid parental leave with specific protections tied to length of service:

-• Maternity leave: Female employees get 70 days of paid maternity leave — she can start it up to 4 weeks before the expected delivery date.
+• Maternity leave: Female employees get 70 days of paid maternity leave (approximately 10 weeks).
+She can start up to 4 weeks before the expected delivery date.

 • Maternity pay: Full pay if she has worked for one year or more; half pay if less than one year.